 Make a healthier pizza crust out of cauliflower; then add your favorite toppings like sauce, cheese and fresh basil or grilled vegetables.

-I’m still on the path to wellness by reducing my caloric intake and exercising.
-Even though the weight loss is coming off slower each week, I’m still down 23 lbs.
-I have a bit more to go, but slow and steady wins the race right?
-This was one of my main reasons to try making pizza using cauliflower as the crust because we do love our pizza on Friday nights and wanted to make a healthier option.
+Trying to lose weight was one of my main reasons to try making pizza using cauliflower as the crust.
+We do love our pizza on Friday nights and wanted to make a healthier option.

 When the cauliflower looks like pizza dough, place it in a mixing bowl and add your other ingredients.
-The main ingredients you will need to hold it together will be an egg and olive oil, but I wanted our crust to have some flavor so I added shredded Parmesan cheese, part skim shredded Mozzarella, fresh basil and garlic powder.
+The main ingredients you will need to hold it together will be an egg and olive oil.
+I wanted our crust to have some flavor so I added shredded Parmesan cheese, shredded Mozzarella, fresh basil and garlic powder.

 - 1 Head Cauliflower